Kannur Beach: Meenkunnu Beach

-St.Angelo's Fort
+St. Angelo Fort

-Kannur Fort or St.Angelo's Fort is about three km south of Kannur city.
+St. Angelo Fort (or Kannur Fort) is located about 3 km south of Kannur city.
 This fort was built in 1505 by the Portuguese.
 The Dutch captured the fort in 1663 and modernized it.
 In 2015, thousands of abandoned cannonballs were discovered from the fort during an excavation.

-The Mappila Bay
+Mappila Bay

 The Mappila Bay Harbour and the Arakkal Museum are near the city.
 There are many beautiful mosques in this area.